-It is the policy of the Cambria County Transit Authority to ensure compliance with Title VI of the Civil Rights Act of 1964; related statutes and regulations that ensure no person in the United States shall, on the grounds of race, color, national origin, religion, age, marital status, sexual orientation, or disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.
+It is the policy of the Cambria County Transit Authority to ensure compliance with Title VI of the Civil Rights Act of 1964; related statutes and regulations that ensure no person in the United States shall, on the grounds of race, color, or national origin, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.

 CamTran assures that no person shall on the grounds of race, color, or national origin be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity receiving Federal financial assistance.
 CamTran further assures every effort will be made to ensure non-discrimination in all of its programs and activities, whether those programs and activities are federally funded or not.

-1. To ensure that FTA assisted benefits and related services are made available and are equitably distributed without regard to race, color, national origin or disability;
+1. To ensure that FTA assisted benefits and related services are made available and are equitably distributed without regard to race, color, or national origin;

-2. To ensure that the level and quality of FTA assisted transit services are sufficient to provide equal access and mobility for any person without regard to race, color, national origin, or disability;
+2. To ensure that the level and quality of FTA assisted transit services are sufficient to provide equal access and mobility for any person without regard to race, color, or national origin;

-3. To ensure that opportunities to participate in the transit planning and decision making processes are provided to persons without regard to race, color, national origin, or disability;
+3. To ensure that opportunities to participate in the transit planning and decision making processes are provided to persons without regard to race, color, or national origin;

-4. To ensure that decision on the location of transit services and facilities are made without regard to race, color, national origin, or disability; and
+4. To ensure that decision on the location of transit services and facilities are made without regard to race, color, or national origin; and

-5. To ensure that corrective and remedial action is taken by all applicants and recipients of FTA assistance to prevent discriminatory treatment of any beneficiary based on race, color, national origin, or disability.
+5. To ensure that corrective and remedial action is taken by all applicants and recipients of FTA assistance to prevent discriminatory treatment of any beneficiary based on race, color, or national origin.

-CamTran has adopted a Title VI compliance program that is consistent with the requirements of FTA Circular 4702.1B and the Americans with Disabilities Act of 1990.
+CamTran has adopted a Title VI compliance program that is consistent with the requirements of FTA Circular 4702.1B.

 Title VI Notice to the Public